 If we win over a certain amount of money (usually over $200) this is split between everyone equally otherwise if it’s less than this amount we will use the funds to buy an even better ticket than usual.

 I calculated that over the next year my personal contribution to the lottery pool would be $260.
 Over the years I’ve been part of a lottery pool I have won zero dollars so working on this assumption, and the current statistical likelihood of winning the lottery its a pretty safe bet that I’m going to see zero return (and lose my capital as well) if I join the work lottery pool.

 Investing in Crypto

-I’m a slow and steady investor who doesn’t enjoy a lot of volatility, and before this week I have never considered investing in crypto currency.
+I’m a slow and steady investor who doesn’t enjoy a lot of volatility, and before this week I have never considered investing in cryptocurrency.
 However as I pondered the lottery pool and the likelihood of ever winning my mind thought about how I could better use that $260 a year.
-My mind initially thought of putting extra to my Spaceship Investments, but then I thought about crypto.
+My mind initially thought of putting extra into my micro investments, but then I thought about crypto.

 The screenshot below absolutely shocked me!!!!